nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 Consensus algorithms aim to optimize correctness and performance in an distributed environment with network delay and faults on nodes.
 Correctness includes consistency (identical copy of data on each node) and availability (how fast the system responds to user's requests).
 Performance includes transaction latency (the time between the client submits the request and receives confirmation of the execution result) and transaction throughput (number of transactions the system is capable of process per second).

 Public blockchains run in open, distributed networks where nodes can join and exit freely, and there's no certainty on when they're online.
-Those are difficult problems for tranditional BFT consensus algorithms to solve.
+Those are difficult problems for traditional BFT consensus algorithms to solve.
 Public blockchain consensus algorithms use economic incentives and probability to solve these problems, therefore needing openness and and fairness to guarantee correctness.
 Openness allows nodes to join and exit the network freely, and fairness ensures nodes get fair returns for their effort to keep the network safe.
-Public blockchain consensus algorithms also need to consider operational cost as part of their performance matrics.
+Public blockchain consensus algorithms also need to consider operational cost as part of their performance metrics.

 The Nakamoto Consensus, with Bitcoin's Proof of Work as an example, has excellent openness and availability.
 Nodes in the Bitcoin network can join and exit freely, and the network performance remains constant with the number of nodes increasing.
 However the Nakamoto Consensus has low throughput.
 The Bitcoin network's 7 transactions / second throughput can't handle the demands of typical business scenarios.
 Even with side channel technologies (like the lightening network) where most of the transactions can happen off chain, the opening and closing of channels are still constraint by the throughput of the main chain.
 The safety of side channels can be compromised when the main chain is crowded.
 The Nakamoto Consensus votes with blocks, and it takes longer (up to 10 minutes to an hour) to confirm transactions, leading to bad user experience.
 When there's a network partition, the Bitcoin network can continue to function, but can't guarantee whether the transactions will be confirmed, therefore won't be suitable for business scenarios requiring high degree of finality.